udippant/base-drafts/draft-ietf-quic-tls.md

                      <--------------- 1-RTT
 Handshake Received
 ~~~
-{: #exchange-summary title="Interaction Summary between QUIC and TLS"}
+{: #exchange-summary title="Interaction Summary between QWIK and TLS"}

 ## TLS Version

-This document describes how TLS 1.3 {{!TLS13}} is used with QUIC.
+This document describes how TLS 1.3 {{!TLS13}} is used with QWIK.

 In practice, the TLS handshake will negotiate a version of TLS to use.
 This
 could result in a newer version of TLS than 1.3 being negotiated if both
 endpoints support that version.
 This is acceptable provided that the features
-of TLS 1.3 that are used by QUIC are supported by the newer version.
+of TLS 1.3 that are used by QWIK are supported by the newer version.

 A badly configured TLS implementation could negotiate TLS 1.2 or another older
 version of TLS.
 An endpoint MUST terminate the connection if a version of TLS